obfuscurity/dusk/README.md

 Dusk is designed to be simple and purpose-driven.
 Any string passed to the `/metrics/` endpoint (including wildcards) will be used as the search context.
 All metrics found by the Graphite server will be returned and rendered live.

 For example, loading `/metrics/collectd.*.load.load.shortterm` will render the `shortterm` metric for all servers in your Graphite instance.
 Adding the `index` param to your URL defines which (zero-indexed) node should be used as the metric alias.
+(You can also specify multiple nodes with comma like `?index=1,3,5`.)

 ![usage](https://github.com/obfuscurity/dusk/raw/master/lib/dusk/public/img/screenshot-usage.png)